 Walks are a rare occurrence for us in spring and summer when there is too much outdoor work to do.
 But now most of it is done, and our 4-month-old puppy gives us a pressing reason to go for a long stroll on our grounds every day.

 And every walk with Laszlo has its excitements.
 We have to stop him when he pesters his 14-year-old mate Woody too much (for that purpose, we usually go equipped with a spray bottle of water), and that he does not munch on anything that could harm him.

-Milkweed, which grows wild in big patches on our property, has been a favorite of his since the beginning.
+Milkweed, which grows wild in big patches in our yard, has been a favorite of his since the beginning.
 In the fall, the seed pods are filled with fluff and he still eats them.
 The seed threads fly right and left out of his mouth as he chases away from us because he understands that he should not eat them.

 Our daily walks with Laszlo have led to two discoveries: that we have a native crabapple tree growing in a briar patch, the only tree of its kind we have ever found on our property; and that the fruit of the autumn olive, aka autumn berries, are absolutely delicious.

 My husband had planted the fast-growing autumn olives many years ago as a wind break, not knowing how invasive they are.
 He was in the best company – the U.S. Soil Conservation Service also widely distributed and planted the shrub.

 Over time, the autumn olives had spread all over the place.
 Last fall, we made it a weekend project to pull as many as we could.
 I had always wondered about the bright red berries.
 I read up about them and learned that the berries are indeed edible, actually more than merely edible – extremely nutritious too.
 The tricky thing about harvesting them, I also learned, is to pick the berries when they are fully ripe yet before the birds eat them all.